jernst/josl/README.md

   * the size of the box, triangle etc elements (height, width, etc)
   * the number and location of them, so you can pick the best place for them given the particularities of your beautiful 3D part.
-  * the fit is configurable as well
+  * the fit is configurable as well, so the parts snap together well given the particularities of your printer and filament.
 * In the simplest case (if you use the defaults), you just need to add 3 lines of code to your model:
   * At the beginning of the file, add a `use ...` statement to import the